Become a Group or Aqua Fitness Instructor

-Once you pass the BCRPA exam, you pay BCRPA your $109 registration fee, which insures you as a student and allows you a year from that time to complete your next specialty module (Weight Training).
-This step cannot be skipped – must be done before Weight Training.
+Once you pass the BCRPA exam, you must pay BCRPA's registration fee, which insures you as a student and allows you a year from that time to complete your next specialty module (Weight Training).
+This step cannot be skipped – it must be done before taking the Group Fitness course.

 First Aid and CPR